-ARED 2020 Art For Teachers 3-0- 3 The study of creative art education philosophies, goals, content, media, ma ods for children.
-Not open to art majors. leriais, and meni- ARED 2999 Entry to the Education Profession 0 hours credit Graded "Satisfactory" or "Unsatisfactory."
-A required non-credit cour education candidates pursuing a VSU recommendation for initial certificat cessfully completed prior to admission to teacher education.
-Candidate establish an electronic portfolio and provide evidence that all teacher edu requirements have been satisfactorily met.
-If an "Unsatisfactory" grade is e must be repeated until a "Satisfactory" grade is received.
-Jamed, the course ARED 3000 Issues and Trends in Contemporary Art Education 3-0- 3 Prerequisite: ARED 2999.
-The study of curricular frameworks, cou pedagogical strategies associated with best practices in the field of art edu ARED 3010 Elementary Art Methods 1-4- 3 Prerequisites: ARED 3000.
-Instructional methods; curricular and prog tures; assessment strategies; and the appropriate and safe use of tools, r and equipment in elementary art education programs. , ARED 3012 Secondary Art Methods 1-4-3 Prerequisite: ARED 3000.
-Instructional methods; curricular and prog grammatic structures; assessment strategies; and the appropriate and safe use of tools, r and equipment in middle and high school art education programs.
-ARED 4070 Seminar in Art Education (P-12) 2-0- 2 Prerequisite: Completion of all other academic course work.
-Must l be taken in conjunction with ARED 4090.
-Graded "Satisfactory" or "Unsatisfactor y."
-Emphasis on professional expectations, instructional and curricular issues, and proble ems found in the school environment.
-ARED 4080 Internship in Art Education 6 he ours credit each Prerequisite: Permission of the Department Head.
-Graded "Satisf satisfactory."
-A supervised teaching experience for degreed students seel Must be taken for two consecutive semesters, for a total of 12 semester c redit hours.
-ARED 4090 Student Teaching in Art Education 10 hours credit Prerequisite: Completion of the professional education sequence.
-G tory" or "Unsatisfactory."
-The culminating professional experience sche final semester of University enrollment.
-The student is provided with a sup experience in any one of three settings, elementary school, middle school ol, or senior high school.

-Most credit notations on the far right are in the pattern 3-0-3.
-The first number is the number of lecture hours (or equivalent) each week; the second number is the number of laboratory hours (or equivalent) each week; the third number, in bold, is the number of semester hours credit.
+ARED 2020 Art For Teachers

+The study of creative art education philosophies, goals, content, media, materials, and methods for children.
+Not open to art majors.

+ARED 2999 Entry to the Education Profession

+Graded "Satisfactory" or "Unsatisfactory."
+A required non-credit course for all teacher education candidates pursuing a VSU recommendation for initial certification; must be successfully completed prior to admission to teacher education.
+Candidates are required to establish an electronic portfolio and provide evidence that all teacher education admission requirements have been satisfactorily met.
+If an "Unsatisfactory" grade is earned, the course must be repeated until a "Satisfactory" grade is received.

+ARED 3000 Issues and Trends in Contemporary Art Education

+Prerequisite: ARED 2999.
+The study of curricular frameworks, course content, and pedagogical strategies associated with best practices in the field of art education.

+ARED 3010 Elementary Art Methods

+Prerequisites: ARED 3000.
+Instructional methods; curricular and programmatic structures; assessment strategies; and the appropriate and safe use of tools, media, materials, and equipment in elementary art education programs.

+ARED 3012 Secondary Art Methods

+Prerequisite: ARED 3000.
+Instructional methods; curricular and programmatic structures; assessment strategies; and the appropriate and safe use of tools, media, materials, and equipment in middle and high school art education programs.

+ARED 4070 Seminar in Art Education (P-12)

+Prerequisite: Completion of all other academic course work.
+Must be taken in conjunction with ARED 4090.
+Graded "Satisfactory" or "Unsatisfactory."
+Emphasis on professional expectations, instructional and curricular issues, and problems found in the school environment.

+ARED 4080 Internship in Art Education

+6 hours credit each

+Prerequisite: Permission of the Department Head.
+Graded "Satisfactory" or "Unsatisfactory."
+A supervised teaching experience for degreed students seeking certification.
+Must be taken for two consecutive semesters, for a total of 12 semester credit hours.

+ARED 4090 Student Teaching in Art Education

+Prerequisite: Completion of the professional education sequence.
+Graded "Satisfactory" or "Unsatisfactory."
+The culminating professional experience scheduled during the final semester of University enrollment.
+The student is provided with a supervised teaching experience in any one of three settings, elementary school, middle school, or senior high school.